Alonso-del-Arte/chess/doc/Variants.md

 regular checkmate before giving three checks.

 This variant presents no problem for playing on a physical board.
-However, it would be helpful to use some kind of tokens, like coins or bottle caps, to count how many times each player has checked the other.
+However, it would be helpful to use some kind of token, like coins or bottle caps, to count how many times each player has checked the other.

 ## Fog of War